OpenBitcoinPrivacyProject/wallet-ratings/2015-1/criteria.md

 				<ol>
 					<li>Usability:
 						<ol type="a">
-							<li>Number of clicks required to deviate from the default receiving functionality and generate a new receiving address for an existing wallet.
-(8.89%)</li>
+							<li>Number of clicks required to deviate from the default receiving functionality and generate a new receiving address for an existing wallet (8.89%)</li>
 						</ol>
 					</li>
 					<li>Feedback: